 It’s important to recognize this huge shift in life by consciously uncoupling.
 Rituals of divorce or separation can include both partners, but don't need to.

 This grief-filled event is often not ritualized, nor even talked about much.
 Losing a baby in the womb is a rite of passage many women experience.
-There is sometimes a sense of shame and guilt surrounding miscarriage.
-Ritualizing the experience is a powerful way to recognize and honor this time.
+Ritualizing the experience can be a powerful way to recognize and honor this time.

 Croning & Menopause